 One of the most important areas of the Council's work relates to planning and the Planning Committee meets every 4 weeks.
 Although it has no power to either grant or refuse planning permission, as these powers reside with Elmbridge Borough Council, it has the right to be consulted on all planning applications in the Village and to have its comments taken into account.
 If it proposes refusal of an application, that application will be automatically referred to the Elmbridge East Area Planning Committee.

-The Parish Council took over maintenance of the 'Old Village Green' in 2001 and the 'Meadow Road Island' in 2009 both of which are now looked after by the Environment & Leisure Committee of the Council, along with other Highway Garden sites in the Village.
+The Parish Council took over maintenance of the 'Old Village Green' in 2001 and the 'Meadow Road Island' in 2009 both of which are now looked after by the Highways, Transportation & Environment Committee of the Council, along with other Highway Garden sites in the Village.

 The Parish Council contributes funding for the Christmas trees and associated decorations for The Parade and ‘Old Village Green’ and pays for the provision and maintenance of the Summer hanging baskets and panniers